 The first step in the Brazil regulatory process is to determine the correct classification of your medical device.
-Lower risk Class I and II devices will follow the Cadastro registration route, which includes a simplified application.
-Higher risk Class III and IV devices must follow the Registro registration process.
+Lower-risk Class I and II devices will follow the Notificação registration route, which includes a simplified application and does not require review by ANVISA.
+Higher-risk Class III and IV devices must follow the Registro registration process.

-If your device is Class I or II, you must submit an application and legal documents to ANVISA for review and approval.
-Class I and II device manufacturers must also compile a comprehensive technical dossier for their Brazil Registration Holder (BRH) to keep on file, along with proposed labeling and IFU, in case of an ANVISA audit.
+If your device is Class I or II, you must submit an application and required documents to ANVISA.
+Class I and II device manufacturers must also compile a comprehensive technical dossier for their Brazil Registration Holder (BRH) to keep on file, along with proposed labeling and IFU, in case of an ANVISA on-site inspection.

 Class III and IV device manufacturers must prepare a Technical File that includes clinical data, clinical studies, and additional device information.
 Legal documents, IFUs, and proposed labeling are also included in the Technical File.
 Class III and IV registrations expire after ten years; Class I and II registrations do not expire.

-Foreign medical device manufacturers that do not have a physical location within Brazil must appoint a Brazilian Registration Holder (BRH).
-Your BRH will submit your registration application to ANVISA and maintains control of your device registration and Brazil Good Manufacturing Practice (BGMP) certification, if applicable.
+Foreign medical device manufacturers that do not have a physical location within Brazil must appoint a Brazil Registration Holder (BRH).
+Your BRH will submit your registration application to ANVISA and maintains control of your device registration and Brazil Good Manufacturing Practice (B-GMP) certification, if applicable.
 Hiring an independent BRH instead of a distributor gives you the freedom to change distributors at any time.

 INMETRO certification requirements